couchbaselabs/node-ottoman/vuepress/guides/first-app.md

     };
 ```

-With the link custom type, we continue with the schema definition
+With the link custom type, we can continue with the schema definition

 ```ts
 const ReviewSchema = new Schema({